Our Practitioners are well-versed in trauma-informed care and bring qualities of inclusivity, innovation, thoughtfulness, and compassion.

 She is trained in advanced LENS biofeedback, EMDR, Sand Tray Therapy, Perinatal Mood and Anxiety Disorders, Trauma Focused Cognitive Behavioral Therapy, Immigration Psychological Evaluations and Play Therapy.
-She is also an active member of the American Counseling Association, The Association for Play Therapy, The EMDR International Association and the Texas Sand Tray Association.
-She earned a Bachelors of Arts in Communication and a Masters of Arts in Counseling and Guidance from Texas A&M University- San Antonio, and is a certified yoga instructor.
+She earned her Bachelors of Arts in Communication and Masters of Arts in Counseling and Guidance from Texas A&M University- San Antonio, and is a certified yoga instructor.

-Allison joined Metanoia Counseling in the Spring of 2022.
-She comes to us with over 20 years of experience in the Medical Field as an Administrative Assistant.
-Her attention to detail, efficiency and excellent customer service skills are an asset to the practice.
+Victoria joined Metanoia Counseling in the Fall of 2023.
+With nearly a decade of administrative experience in the public sector, her attention to detail and excellent customer service skills are an asset to the practice.